From the editor:

 That’s because there’s something about this crisis that you don’t know.
 Something we can fix.
 But if we don’t fix it, get ready for more financial panics in your future.

-My guess is you know that some time ago many bankers, encouraged by politicians, regulators, shareholders, deregulation and easy profits, lowered their lending standards and made vast numbers of home loans to people who would not normally have qualified for a loan.
+My guess is you know that some time ago many bankers, encouraged by politicians, regulators, shareholders, deregulation and easy profits, lowered their lending standards and made home loans to people who would not normally have qualified for a loan.
 Then the bankers sold those home loans to investors worldwide, to get the money to make more home loans.
 This lending chain is called securitization.

 All of this is true.
 But parts of it don’t add up.
 For example, investors regularly lose tons of money.
 In the dot.com and telecom busts, investors lost almost twice what they lost on mortgages.
 Why were mortgages so crippling?